 At times, due to a variety of circumstances, dates may differ from those printed on the calendar.
-If the task dates do change, the teachers will notify students in writing when they issue the assessment task notification.
-Any changes will often be within a week or two of the original date on the calendar.
+If the task dates do change, the teachers will notify students in writing two weeks in advance of the assessment task date.

 It is the student's responsibility to be alert to the notification of tasks and be aware when there are assessment tasks coming up.
-Students must satisfactorily complete all assessment tasks prior to being able to progress to the following year.

-Satisfactory Completion of a Course
+Satisfactory Completion of Course